 Education and Care Services National Regulations 2011 (National Regulations).
 The prescribed elements that can be waived are set out in regulation 41 and 44 (see table attached).

-The National Law provides for two types of waivers, these are:
+The National Law provides for two types of waivers.

 Service waivers have no specified expiry date.
 While a service waiver is in force the approved education and care service is taken to comply with the prescribed elements specified in the waiver (section 93).
 A service waiver may be revoked at the Department's discretion or on receipt of an application from the approved provider.